By Mary Flores

 Each year, American Life League partners with many different pro-life organizations to host National Pro-Life T-Shirt Week for students of all ages.
 Share the truth about abortion by wearing your pro-life T-shirt and participate in the annual photo contest that will get you out and about, and maybe even into your senator or congressperson’s office!
 The contestants in the photo contest get the chance to win some pretty cool prizes, and change many hearts!

 Look for National Pro-Life T-Shirt Day in Spring 2018.
 For more information, visit LifeDefender.org.

 There are many different ways to evangelize in your own community and spread the culture of life.
 As pro-life activists, we need to find more ways to engage our neighbors in defense of life.
 We need to seek out new opportunities to defend all human beings from the very first moment of existence until death.
 Mark your calendars now and make this a year filled with activism on behalf of the preborn!

 Starting a pro-life club in your area?
 Check our Starting a Pro-Life Club page for tips and ideas!

 What other activism events can you do with your high school students?
-Leave a comment below with your suggestions or successes!
+Send us an e-mail with your suggestions or successes!